Categories

 • Audited accounts or annual report

-This award recognises those organisations or projects that have demonstrated impact by collaborating across organisational boundaries to align services across place.
+Delivering real impact and change in local services requires teams and organisations to think differently and embrace innovation and collaboration.
+This award recognises those organisations or projects that have demonstrated impact in this way by collaborating across organisational boundaries.

 The award will go to the team or project that is successfully collaborating to more closely integrate or align the planning, commissioning and/or delivery of place-based services and sharing resources with the aim of delivering real improvements for citizens and communities and overcoming organisational barriers and silos.